The Way (2010 film): Release

 The Way was marketed largely via a word-of-mouth campaign.
 "We don’t have a lot of money to do a big $40 million P. & A.", Estevez said, talking about his marketing print-and-advertising budget.

-The Way premiered in September 2010 at the 2010 Toronto International Film Festival and was commercially released in Spain first, with its Spanish premiere on November 10, 2010.
+The Way was first commercially released in Spain on 19 November 2010.
+It was also presented in September 2010 at the 2010 Toronto International Film Festival.
 The Maltese premiere on February 28, 2011 benefited a tiny Maltese organization, the Pope John XXIII Peace Lab of Ħal Far, which provides shelter to asylum seekers.
 The shelter, established in 1971, had not sought the funding.

-The film was released in the United Kingdom in May 2011 and in the United States in October 2011.
+The film was released in the United Kingdom on May 13, 2011 and in the United States on October 7, 2011.
 Estevez and Sheen took a promotional bus tour in promotion of the film across the United States and through some parts of Canada.
 The film was released on DVD in February 2012.

-The film was not theatrically released in France until September 2013.
+The film was not theatrically released in France until September 25, 2013.

+Rerelease

+The Way was re-released in the U.S. in over 800 theaters May 16, 2023.
+Following the film, Rick Steves interviewed both Estevez and Sheen who discussed the making of the film.

 Reception

 Box office

-The film took in $110,418 in its U.S. opening weekend; as of February 2012, it had made $4,430,765 (or $4,430,650) domestically (with its widest release in 283 U.S. theaters), and $7,451,541 internationally.
+The film took in $110,418 in its U.S. opening weekend; as of February 2012, it had made $4,430,765 in the US, and $7,451,541 in other countries.

-Ultimately, the theatrical performance reached a gross of $11,882,191 and the home market performance an additional gross of $8,127,751, thus the film reached a total gross of $20,009,942.
+Ultimately, the theatrical performance reached a gross of $13,916,152 and the home market performance an additional gross of $7,072,501, thus the film reached a total gross of $20,988,653.

 Critical reception

-The film has received a "Certified Fresh" rating of 83% on the review aggregator website Rotten Tomatoes based on a sample of 100 reviews, with an average score of 6.6/10.
+The film has received a rating of 82% on the review aggregator website Rotten Tomatoes based on a sample of 95 reviews, with an average score of 6.6/10.
 The consensus description is: "It may be a little too deliberately paced for more impatient viewers, but The Way is a worthy effort from writer/director Emilio Estevez, balancing heartfelt emotion with clear-eyed drama that resists cheap sentiment."
-Metacritic, which uses a weighted average, assigned the film a score of 64 out of 100 based on 28 critics indicating "generally favorable reviews".
+Metacritic, which uses a weighted average, assigned the film a score of 64 out of 100 based on 28 critics.

-Peter Travers of Rolling Stone magazine gave the film three out of four stars, while Andrew Schenker of Slant Magazine gave it 1 out of 4 stars.
+Peter Travers of Rolling Stone magazine gave the film three out of four, while Andrew Schenker of Slant Magazine gave it one out of four.
 Eric Kohn of Indiewire gave the film a "B+" rating, commenting that "Estevez's narrative is dominated by master shots of the landscape capturing Tom and his pals wandering through the wilderness and small villages, exploring ancient cathedrals and local traditions."
 Kirk Honeycutt of The Hollywood Reporter wrote a mixed review, stating: "Emilio Estevez's The Way is an earnest film, its heart always in the right place, but it's severely under dramatized."
 Sheri Linden of Los Angeles Times noted that The Way is more low-key, cohesive, and personal than Estevez's preceding film Bobby.